evgenyneu/quagga/src/info/README.md

 This directory contains code for generating output that doesn't involve concatenating text files.
-For example, the output for options like `--show-paths` or `--tree`.
+For example, the output for options like `--paths` or `--tree`.